LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Bayesian Networks.md

 - If the message went from child to parent, the parent would update its beliefs by multiplying them by a [[Likelihood Ratio]]
 	- Applying these two rules repeatedly to every node in the network is called [[Belief Propagation]].

+A Bayesian network is literally nothing more than a compact representation of a huge probability table.
+- The arrows mean only that the probabilities of child nodes are related to the values of parent nodes by a certain formula

 ### Bayesian Network uses: